reframe-hpc/reframe/docs/howto.rst

 Using the Flux framework scheduler
 ==================================

-This is a how to that will show how to use refame with `Flux Framework <https://github.com/flux-framework/>`__.
+This is a how to that will show how-to use ReFrame with `Flux Framework <https://github.com/flux-framework/>`__.
 First, build the container here from the root of reframe.

 .. code:: bash

-   $ docker build -f tutorials/flux/Dockerfile -t flux-reframe .
+   $ docker build -f examples/tutorial/dockerfiles/flux.dockerfile -t flux-reframe .

 Then shell inside, optionally binding the present working directory if you want to develop.